da230896/TicketBookingSystem/README.md

 ## Assumptions:
 - Third party payment API which gives payment success or failure
 - Single database instance for storing the data
 - There are several other subtle assumptions as well.
-They were made to simplify they project, for example, all halls are showing same set of movies, and all the shows timings are same too
+They were made to simplify they project, for example, all halls are showing same set of movies, and all the show timings are same too